aleksstan96/DS_Challenge/README.md

   - Users who are active for only a few days and then become inactive
   - Users who are active for more than ~20 days
 - Nominal features like registration_country exhibit many rare values
+- The EDA was performed in each step of the process, from data exploration to model building

 ### 3. Feature Engineering
 **Objective**: Enhance predictive power by creating derived features.
-Feature engineering is done on both previous_lives data and the merged data.
+Feature engineering is done on both previous_lives dataset, as well as the merged dataset (merged dataset is the one obtained by merging previous_lives with registration_data).

-**Key Features**:
+**Key Engineered Features**:
 - **Recency, Frequency, Age**:
   - Time since last activity
   - Frequency of past activity (e.g., days_active_lifetime_mean)